 Chelsea Crothers is a theatre practitioner and performance teacher.
 Her qualifications include a Bachelor of Arts in Applied Theatre and a Post-Graduate Diploma in Secondary Education from Griffith University.
-Furthermore, she is currently studying her Master of Arts by practice-as-research at the Western Australian Academy of Performing Arts (WAAPA).
+She has her Master of Arts (Performing Arts) by practice-as-research at the Western Australian Academy of Performing Arts (WAAPA).
 She currently teaches at the School Of The Arts (SOTA), Singapore.
 She has deeply studied the Suzuki Method of Actor Training and the Nobbs Suzuki Praxis and allows her understanding of these pre-expressive trainings to inform her performing, teaching, and devising work.
 She regularly works with OzFrank Theatre Film (Australia), and Autopoetics (Singapore) of which she is a founding member.
 She has performed and devised Theatre for Young Audiences, is committed to personal and professional development, and believes in inculcating embodied knowledge practices in her classrooms.
 She is enthusiastic about performer training, education, working with young people, practice as research, theatre and theatre devising techniques.

 Laura Hayes is a British theatre-maker living and working in Singapore, where she is Associate Dean at the Nanyang Academy of Fine Arts (NAFA).
 Before moving to Singapore, she worked as an actor, casting assistant, and educator.
 She received an Entente Cordiale Scholarship and the Daebliz Award to study at the École Internationale de Théâtre Jacques Lecoq (2005-2007).
 She was also awarded the Percival Steeds Prize on her graduation with a degree in Acting from the Royal Conservatoire Scotland (RCS).
 She holds an MA from Birmingham University (2019) and is studying for a PhD with Royal Holloway University.